ahuacate/pve-nas/README.md

 ## 2.8.
 USB Passthrough to CT

-There can be good reasons to access USB disk ware directly from yo CT.
-To make a physically connected USB device accessible inside a CT, for example NAS-01, t CT configuration file requires modification.
+There can be good reasons to access USB disk ware directly from your CT.
+To make a physically connected USB device accessible inside a CT, for example NAS-01, the CT configuration file requires modification.

 During the installation the Easy Script will display all available USB devices on the host computer.
 But you need to identify which USB host device ID to passthrough to the NAS CT.
 The simplest way is to plugin a physical USB memory stick, for example a SanDisk Cruzer Blade, into your preferred USB port on the host machine.
 Then to physically identify the USB host device ID (the USB port) to passthrough to PVE NAS CT it will be displayed on your terminal when running our Easy Script at the required USB passthrough stage as for example: